43 Piece Children's Educational Jigsaw Puzzle

 It's all law and order with this highly illustrative and educational police puzzle.
 A bank raid has just taken place and it's down to the authorities to catch those dark and daring robbers.
 Police helicopters shine the lights bright on the suspect who has been caught red-handed.
 With his hands in the air and the other one on the sack of money, he nervously surrenders.
 Police swarm the scene in vans, cars, boats, helicopters, and motorcycles.
 Sniffer dogs are readily available to assist on this patrol.
-We see a robber being arrested and handcuffed on a car, a robber caught by the leg hanging from the top of the bank with stolen money falling from the case, two robbers with sacks full of money- one surrendering and one ready to cause more havoc.
-This 43 piece puzzle comes complete with slightly smaller pieces, easy enough for the older children.
-The puzzle pieces are conveniently shaped like a police helmet, a sack, a police car, a gun, police on a motorcycle and a police dog.
+We see a robber being arrested and handcuffed on a car, a robber caught by the leg hanging from the top of the bank with stolen money falling from the case, and two robbers with sacks full of money—one surrendering and one ready to cause more havoc.
+This 43-piece puzzle comes complete with slightly smaller pieces, easy enough for the older children.
+The puzzle pieces are conveniently shaped like a police helmet, a sack, a police car, a gun, a policeman on a motorcycle, and a police dog.

 About Larsen Puzzles:

 It all started with a single puzzle.
 In 1952 five-year-old Pal E Larsen was given a single cowboy puzzle from his Aunt in America.
 Made of a deeply cut thick board, this puzzle proved to be the catalyst for what would become the Larsen puzzles we know today.